roovo/obsidian-card-board/README.md

 # Obsidian CardBoard Plugin

-A plugin for the (most wonderful) [Obsidian](https://obsidian.md/) which collates tasks from all your notes and displays them on kanban-style boards.
+An [Obsidian](https://obsidian.md/) plugin to make working with tasks a pleasure (hopefully anyway).

+If you're like me and have tasks dotted all around your vault, then CardBoard is built to help you keep track of them.
+Daily notes support built in, plus you can use `#tags` to define custom boards.

 ![date based board screenshot](/images/dateBoard.png?raw=true)